How to Gain Muscle

-Adding a cup of cheddar cheese to your daily intake will provide you with around 28 grams of protein and cottage cheese about 15 grams of protein.
+Adding a cup of cheddar cheese to your daily intake will provide you with around 28 grams of protein and cottage cheese can add about 15 grams of protein.
 Drink whole milk with every meal to get an additional 8 grams of protein.
-Protein can also be obtained from non-animal sources, such as peas, grains, some vegetables, tofu, nuts and seeds.
+Protein can also be obtained from non-animal sources, such as peas, grains, some vegetables, tofu, nuts, and seeds.

 Adding Calories to Gain Muscle